4 Exploratory Data Analysis

 The next section applies these principles through a detailed EDA of customer churn, showing how statistical summaries, visual tools, and domain understanding can uncover patterns that support predictive analysis.

-This walkthrough follows the structure of the Data Science Workflow introduced in Chapter 2.
-We begin by revisiting the first two steps, Problem Understanding and Data Preparation, to clarify the business context and examine the structure of the dataset.
-The main focus is on Step 3: Exploratory Data Analysis, where visualisations, summary statistics, and guiding questions are used to uncover patterns related to customer churn.
+This walkthrough follows the logic of the Data Science Workflow introduced in Chapter 2.
+We begin by briefly revisiting problem understanding and data preparation to establish the business context and examine the structure of the dataset.
+The core of the section focuses on exploratory data analysis, where summary statistics, visualizations, and guiding questions are used to investigate relationships between customer characteristics and churn outcomes.

-The insights developed in this section provide a foundation for the subsequent stages of analysis: preparing the data for modelling in Chapter 6, constructing predictive models using k-nearest neighbours in Chapter 7, and assessing model performance in Chapter 8.
-Working through these stages in sequence demonstrates how a thorough exploratory analysis enhances understanding and supports well-founded decisions.
+The insights developed through this exploratory analysis form the foundation for later stages of the workflow.
+They inform how the data are prepared for Modeling in Chapter 6, support the construction of predictive models using k-nearest neighbours in Chapter 7, and motivate the evaluation strategies discussed in Chapter 8.
+Taken together, these stages demonstrate how careful exploratory analysis strengthens understanding and supports well-grounded analytical decisions.

-A manager at a bank has become increasingly concerned about the rising number of customers closing their credit card accounts.
-Understanding why customers leave, and anticipating which customers are at risk of leaving, has become a strategic priority.
-Predicting churn would allow the bank to intervene proactively by offering improved services or incentives to retain valuable clients.
+A bank manager has become increasingly concerned about a growing number of customers closing their credit card accounts.
+Understanding why customers leave, and anticipating which customers are at greater risk of doing so, has become a strategic priority.
+Reliable churn prediction would allow the bank to intervene proactively, for example by adjusting services or offering targeted incentives to retain valuable clients.

 Customer churn is a persistent challenge in subscription-based industries such as banking, telecommunications, and streaming services.
-Because retaining existing customers is typically more cost-effective than acquiring new ones, identifying the factors that contribute to churn is a key task for analysts and decision-makers.
-From a business perspective, this problem gives rise to three central questions:
+Retaining existing customers is typically more cost-effective than acquiring new ones, which makes identifying the drivers of churn an important analytical objective.
+From a business perspective, this problem naturally leads to three central questions:

 • Why are customers choosing to leave?

-• Which behavioural or demographic characteristics are associated with higher churn risk?
+• Which behavioral or demographic characteristics are associated with higher churn risk?

 • How can these insights inform strategies designed to improve customer retention?